SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

           - Apply the semantic rules to compute attribute values at each node.
           - Use the notation X.a to denote the value of attribute a of grammar symbol X at a node.
         - Annotated Parse Tree: A parse tree with attributes evaluated is called an annotated parse tree.
         - Synthesized Attribute: If we can derive the attribute of a Node in the parse tree only with their children nodes.
+(Term → id)
           - eg: expr -> expr1 + term : expr's attirbute is synthesized.
           - can be evaluated bottom-up
         - Inherited Attribute: Node evaluated from parents and siblings
+          - eg: int c, Decl (parent) → DataType id (child)
           - Uses a Top-down approach.
       - Simple Syntax Directed Definition:
         - A syntax-directed definition (SDD) is called simple if it follows a straightforward translation process.